sourmash-bio/sourmash/doc/command-line.md

 with `numpy.load(...)`.
 Using `--csv` will output a CSV file that can be loaded into other languages than Python, such as R.

+As of sourmash 4.4.0, `compare` also supports Average Nucleotide Identity (ANI) estimates instead of Jaccard or containment index; use `--ani` to enable this.

 Usage:
 ```
 sourmash compare file1.sig [ file2.sig ... ]